 Mary Afi Usuah

 Classically-trained singer Mary Afi Usuah released several beat singles for the Italian market, as Mary Afi, before returning to Nigeria to record two highly-regarded LPs.
-She is one of the few artists here who has received a topnotch reissue, courtesy of archivist and former pupil Uchenna Ikkone; all should seek out Ekpenyong Abasi, her first LP with the South Eastern State Cultural Band.
+She is one of the few artists here who has received a topnotch reissue in full, courtesy of archivist and former pupil Uchenna Ikkone; all should seek out Ekpenyong Abasi, her first LP with the South Eastern State Cultural Band.
 She later released African Woman on Clover, which we have yet to hear.
 From the first record, the slow escalation of “From Me To You” is six soulful minutes of power, strength, and sadness.
 LISTEN

 Like Mary Afi Usuah, Joy Nwosu studied voice in an Italian conservatory, initially researching African cinema and writing a book on the topic in 1968, entitled Cinema e Africa nera.
 She then returned to Nigeria and began recording a mixture of her own compositions and new arrangements of folk songs, which became Azania on Afrodisia, her only LP.
 The A-side of a 7” single released just prior was included on an anthology called Nigerian Blues 1970-76.
 Nwosu later became an academic in ethnomusicology and now lives in New Jersey.
 LISTEN